 The dry marsh is the former coastal area that is now dry.
 Due partly to a natural sedimentation process in the gulf, but also to a clever hydraulic system designed by man to regulate the passage of water.
 This part of the Marais Poitevin is therefore protected from flooding by the seafront embankment and a whole network of dykes and high points such as the limestone islands.
 The dry marsh offers vast landscapes of prairies and cultivated areas surrounded by a great number of ditches and canals.

 Thanks to hydraulic structures involving sluice gates, valves, locks and plugs, the intervention of man made the marsh dry up faster.
-The dyke managers played a crucial role in water management and marshland maintenance.
+The embankment managers played a crucial role in water management and marshland maintenance.
 So this hydraulic heritage comes hand in hand with the Marais Poitevin and its features are dotted all over the region.
 You can have fun counting them while you’re visiting!

 The wet marsh